jaisw07/Discover-India-Interactive/README.md

 # Discover India Interactive
-Discover India Interactive is a web-based project that displays a detailed political map of India, now featuring district-wise mapping.
-When you hover over any district, it gets highlighted and displays a backdrop image of a famous tourist spot from that state with a transparency effect.
+Discover India Interactive is a web-based educational tool that displays a detailed political map of India, now featuring district-wise mapping.
+When you hover over any district, it gets highlighted and displays a backdrop image of a famous tourist spot from that state.
 Additionally, a tooltip appears with details about the state and district.

 ## Features
 - Interactive Political Map: Display a political map of India with district-level detail.